JonHoyle.com Mirror of MacCompanion

 In the case of #1, it's a matter of maintaining your knowledge and abilities, so that you are not one of the poor performers that get axed first.

-In the case of #2, sadly there is little you can do, other than hope that your management is smart enough to investigate and learn of the horror stories of others who have done this.
+In the case of #2, sadly there is little you can do, other than hope that your management is smart enough to investigate and learn of the horror stories of other domestic companies who have done this.
 (That they haven't outsourced you by now is a good sign that they may never at all.)

 Macintosh Development Changes

 Today, it is very different.
-Nothing that I had to know to do my job then is necessary or even relevant now.
+Nothing that I had to know to do my job in 1992, is necessary or even relevant now.
 To be in a good position to be hired as a Mac developer today, you need to know Objective-C and the Cocoa API, which has no overlap whatsoever with the old System 7 Toolbox.
-Although it is true that there are still houses maintaining Carbon/C++ code, and there needs to be developers with experience in this, there are a plethora of Mac developers who can do this already.
+Although it is true that there are still houses maintaining Carbon/C++ code (and there needs to be developers with experience in this), there are a plethora of Mac developers who can do this already.

-Almost all the Carbon/C++ positions are already filled, and with time are being eliminated in favor of Cocoa/Objective-C. A similar situation exists on the Windows side: MFC/C++ developers are a dime a dozen and can be found anywhere.
-If you want a shot at Windows development in the future, you need to learn .NET development with C# (although VB.NET is also a growing potential).
-Otherwise you end up being like the lone COBOL or PL/I programmer in an IT department: they keep you around only for only as long as it's cheaper to do so, than to bite the bullet and rewrite the mission critical code in C++.
+Almost all the Carbon/C++ positions are essentially filled already.
+However, with time, these positions are likely to be replaced by Cocoa/Objective-C developers.
+A similar situation exists on the Windows side: MFC/C++ developers are a dime a dozen these days and can be found almost anywhere.
+If you want a shot at Windows development in the future, you will need to learn .NET development with C# (although VB.NET is also a growing potential).
+Otherwise, you end up being like the lone COBOL or PL/I programmer in an IT department: they might keep you around only for only as long as it's cheaper to do so, but will eventually bite the bullet, and have such legacy code rewritten in C++.

-As painful as this is to say (being a C++ bigot myself), Mac developers wishing to remain in the game should focus exclusively on Cocoa development with Objective-C/C++.
-No, Carbon/C++ is not dead, and in fact it probably still commands a greater share of the Mac development market.
+As painful as this is to say (being a C++ bigot myself), Mac developers wishing to remain relevant, should begin to focus exclusively on Cocoa development with Objective-C/C++.
+No, Carbon/C++ is not dead, and in fact it probably still commands a greater share of the Mac development market than Cocoa.
 However, these are not jobs that are going to be waiting around for you.
 The best of the best Mac C++ gurus will continue to slurp up whatever remaining Carbon work there is to be had.
-Unlike Carbon, the need for Cocoa development continues to outstrip the supply of capable developers.
+Unlike Carbon, the need for Cocoa development continues to outstrip the supply of capable developers to fill that need.
 I still continually receive messages from headhunters in desperate search for Cocoa programmers to write Mac and/or iPhone apps.
 This is the future of the Mac.

 Coming Up Next Month: In Part 2, we will discuss specific steps that you will want to follow to remain marketable in this economy, and then in Part 3, we will discuss interviewing techniques.
 See you in 30!